February 16, 2024

 • Choose your attitude – Your energy and attitude are contagious.
 As a leader, you set the tone for the day.
 If you come to work in a bad mood, the likelihood that your team will have a bad day is pretty high.
 Come to work with high energy, positivity, and excitement; everyone will follow suit.

-• Give high fives – Not only give your team high fives, but encourage them to give guests high fives.
-Human touch is known to have a positive effect on attitude.
+• Give high fives – Not only give your team high fives but encourage them to give guests high fives.
+The human touch is known to have a positive effect on attitude.

 • Be a good listener & make eye contact – Nothing shows respect like a good listener.
 When talking with your team, show genuine interest in what they are discussing.
 Ask questions and show interest in the answers.